-For HerVenture: Partners manage the HerVenture admin tool to manage the Q&A function within the app.
-They also use the tool to send out push notifications to women and can see women’s contact details in this process.
+For HV: Partners access the HV admin tool to manage the Q&A function within the app.
+They also use the tool to send out push notifications to women about upcoming project related activities/events and can see women’s contact details in this process.

-For Road to Growth, partners review women’s application forms to Road to Growth which include all their personal details and details about their business (incl revenue, employees etc).
-They also see their growth plans and have access to women’s profiles on the Road to Growth platform.
+For R2G and R2F, partners review women’s application forms to R2G and R2F which include all their personal details and details about their business (incl revenue, employees etc).
+They also see their growth plans and have access to women’s profiles on the R2G and R2F platforms.

 Our partners also use women’s contact details to help us follow up on surveys as part of data collection.
 During our analysis of data, we share anonymised, summary data with with partners.

-All new in-country partners have received new 2021 contracts which outline the GDPR requirements when working on behalf of the Foundation.
+Effective 2021, all contracts outline GDPR compliance requirements when working on behalf of the Foundation..
 As existing contracts expire or come up for review these will also be edited to reflect GDPR requirements.